stcarrez/atlas/README.md

 Building with [Alire](https://github.com/alire-project/alire) is done by several steps with the `alr` command.
 Alire will handle the dependencies and preparation steps to build all the requires libraries.
+You have the choice between two Alire crates:

+* `atlas` crate is using the Ada Web Server,
+* `atlas_ews` crate is using the Embedded Web Server

 First, run the following `alr` commands:

 ```
 alr get atlas